 This course presents a thorough and systematic review of Italian grammar with emphasis on the further development of the student's skills in listening, speaking, writing, and reading.
 Introductory lectures on Italian writers, selected literary readings, expository writing, and discussions of historical, cultural, and literary topics are included.
-Students must pursue college credit from either the CEEB AP Exam in Italian or through the St. John's University College Advantage Program in order to take this course.
+Students in this course must complete performance tasks and take the CEEB AP Exam in Italian.